Burrow, Bengals hit road vs Browns on NFL’s 100th birthday

 Burrow scored his first TD on a 23-yard run.
 He finished 23 of 36 for 193 yards, but was sharp down the stretch, going 8 of 11 for 70 yards on his drive.

-The Browns were searching for any positives after getting blown out 38-6 at Baltimore, a rout that soured any excitement about the team’s potential under first-year coach Kevin Stefanski.
+The Browns were searching for any positives after getting blown out 38-6 in Baltimore, a rout that soured any excitement about the team’s potential under first-year coach Kevin Stefanski.

 Cleveland was undone by turnovers, penalties and missed kicks.
 Sound familiar?

-It was just one game, but it was a really bad one, and it’s put early pressure on Stefanski to get things fixed quickly.
+It was just one game, but it was a really bad one, and it’s put early pressure on Stefanski, who didn’t have the benefit of a normal offseason, to get things fixed quickly.

 There’s also more scrutiny on quarterback Baker Mayfield.
 He set the tone last week with an interception on Cleveland’s first possession, and another uneven performance has raised more questions as to whether he’s the long-term answer for the Browns.